** TEXT CURRENT AS OF 13TH JUNE 2020 **

 (2) The Attorney General, or their designees, may remove non-citizen offenders from Europeian communication platforms at their discretion.

-(9) The Attorney General shall be the primary legal adviser to the Chief of State, First Minister, Council of State, and Cabinet.
+(9) The Attorney General shall be the primary legal adviser to the President and the Cabinet.

 Conflict of Interest